input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2025-05-02.md

 image_text: Weekly development report as of 2025-05-02
 ---

+### ECOSYSTEM UPDATES

+_The information in this section is based on publicly available sources and is provided for informational purposes only.
+It does not constitute an endorsement or recommendation of any project, product, or service mentioned._

+The Cardano ecosystem shows sustained activity and gradual growth across key metrics.
+The number of projects building on the platform has reached 1,997, while 1.33 million delegated wallets indicate ongoing user engagement.
+The network has processed 108.98 million transactions, a 0.23% increase.

+Asset activity has also increased, with 10.78 million native tokens issued under 213,259 token policies.
+Development activity includes 131,917 Plutus scripts and 6,507 Aiken scripts, signifying growing smart contract deployment.
+Governance participation remains strong with 1,282 DReps, 954 of which are active (up 1.66%).
+Development momentum is further evidenced by 259 GitHub commits, highlighting continuous contributions to the Cardano codebase.

+In other news:

+*   [Cardano has surpassed Ethereum](https://x.com/Crispy_Craps/status/1917287189685108804?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1917287189685108804%7Ctwgr%5Eadf15987638686474426bcdf3bce7f2ca3a25dda%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fapp.brandwatch.com%2Fproject%2F1998384148%2Fdashboards%2F1791770) in yearly core developer activity, according to [Cryptometheus](https://cryptometheus.com/).

+*   [Bodega Market](https://x.com/BodegaCardano/status/1918005747956253068) has partnered with Sundial to build what they aim to be Bitcoin’s first prediction market.

+*   [TapTools](https://x.com/TapTools/status/1918022657922220046) has launched the Cardano Builder DAO, a smart contract-governed funding mechanism to support builders in the Cardano ecosystem.

+*   [Metera](https://x.com/MeteraProtocol/status/1916964142109372578) mainnet is now officially live, enabling users to trade indexes on Cardano.

 ### CORE TECHNOLOGY

 This week, the consensus team updated its centralized chain-sync-jumping model to act as a drop-in/stand-in for the real model, simplifying troubleshooting of [property-test failures](https://github.com/IntersectMBO/ouroboros-consensus/pull/1466).
 They also joined the Cardano Foundation’s [Antithesis workstream](https://cardano-foundation.github.io/antithesis/kick-off-antithesis/) to widen node test coverage and robustness, and enriched the `db-immutaliser` so it can inspect entries in VolatileDB.